yasserqureshi1/Sneaker-Monitors/README.md

 I may ask you to provide the log file that is produced by the monitor.
 It contains no personal data but may help me diagnose where the issue arises.

-If you are struggling to set up the monitor you can reach out to me via Discord [here](#contact)

 ## To Do
- - [ ] Start cheap paid service using personal VPS and proxy
  - [ ] Create price reduction monitors
  - [ ] Add other requested site (Off-White, Footpatrol, JD, BSTN, Size?, SNS, Naked, Net-a-porter, Footdistrict, oneblockdown, noirfonce and Sivasdescalzo)
  - [ ] Increase number of countries catered for